diamondbatsirai/Coffee-Sale-Dashboard/README.md

 # Insertion of new Columns

 I inserted Coffee Type Name so that the audience understand rather than the abbreviations.

 I inserted Roast Type Name to show the full names of the abbreviations for better understanding.

 I inserted Loyalty cards, which is needed to find out how many customers have it.

+# Formatting

+•	I formatted Sales and Unit Price into US$ for better understanding

+•	I formatted date type to for egg “5 May 2023” because it can be understood by people in different regions.

+# Pivot Tables

+•	I created a pivot table called Total sales it consists of Coffee type name, order Date and slicers which were Loyalty cards, size and Roasted type Name.

+•	I then created a pivot line chart which consist of the above.

+•	I then inserted a Time Line which shows me sales made on a selected period of time.

+# Tables

+•	I created table for Top 5 Customers.

+•	Created a bar chart showing Sales by country from highest sales to lowest.

+# DASHBOARD

+I joined all the charts together that is total sales by country, Top 5 customers, Total Sales Over time and slicers.

+I made the interactions connection so that my dashboard can be interactive.